 Another option you have is to use compost tea.
 I’ve written a detailed post on how to prepare compost tea that is a cheap fertilizer you can use for your strawberry plants.

-Is Miracle-Gro Good for Strawberry Plants?
+Is Miracle-Gro Good Strawberry Fertilizer?

 While many gardeners choose to stick to granulated fertilizer products, Miracle-Gro works well, too.